Tens Of Thousands Protest Germanys Far Right As Musk Backs AfD - UrduPoint

 Meanwhile, protesters against the AfD turned out in cities across Germany.

-The largest gatherings took place in Berlin and Cologne, with some 35,000 and 20,000 demonstrators, respectively, said police.
+The largest gatherings took place in Berlin and Cologne, with police revising their turnout figures upwards to 35,000 and 40,000 respectively.

 Organisers in Berlin claimed that 100,000 people attended the protests in the capital.